AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 There seems to be a fusion problem in DotP with `dph-par` (even if the version of `zipWithSUP` that uses `splitSD/joinSD` is used); hence the much lower runtime for "N=1" than for "sequential".
 The vectorised version runs out of memory; maybe because we didn't solve the `bpermute` problem, yet.

 Obviously, the vectorised version remains to be improved.
 This is due to an unexploited fusion opportunity.
+Even to achieve the observed efficiency, we need an overly general (and hence, in some case incorrect) rewrite rule to fuse repeat combinators.
+We need more expressive rewrite rules to specify the correct rule.
+More generally, we need these more expressive rules to express important rewrites for the replicate combinator in its various forms; in particular, to optimise shape computations that enable other optimisations.

 Moreover, "SMVM, primitives" exhibits a strange behaviour from 2 to 4 threads with the matrix of density 0.001.
 This might be a scheduling problem.

 ### Execution on greyarea (1x UltraSPARC T2)